NHL-Stenden-Emmen/coding-conventions/CODING_CONVENTIONS.md

 }
 ```

-Don't use a return if there is only one line within a code block (for example an if-block).
+Don't add a blank line if there is only one line within a code block (for example an if-block).

 ```java
 if (condition)